BottyBott/wavefunction-now/docs/validation_scope.md

 > *"Different potentials, grid sizes, or experimental noise would still need their own validation passes."*

 That sentence is not a hedge; it is the statement of scientific rigor that keeps this project honest.
 Each simulation we run is a **map** of a particular experimental context, not the territory itself.
-The moment the context changes, we must redraw the map.
+The moment the context changes, we must redraw the map with new detector events.

 ## What changes when the context changes?